SnowflurrySDK/Snowflurry.jl/docs/src/library/quantum_toolkit.md

 ## Basic Quantum Objects

 There are three basic quantum objects in Snowflurry to simulate a quantum system.
-These objects are Ket, Bra, and AbstractOperator.
+These objects are `Ket`, `Bra`, and `AbstractOperator`.

 ```@docs
 Ket